Important Notice: Dangerous Buildings

 Notification of Amendments to Building Control Charging Scheme from 1 November 2012

-In accordance with the Building (Local Authority Charges) Regulations 2010 take formal notification that Tameside Building Controls Charging Scheme comes into force on the 1 November 2012.
+In accordance with the Building (Local Authority Charges) Regulations 2010 take formal notification that Tameside Building Controls Charging Scheme came into force on the 1 November 2012.

 Full details of the scheme can be viewed by appointment at the building control office.